>

 $2,495

-Plus court filing fee $408.
+Plus Court filing fee $408.

-This package includes:
+This service includes:

-• Preparing consent notices, as required
+• Up to three consent notices, if required

 Do you need a Grant of Probate or Letters of Administration?